svdgraaf/serverless-basic-authentication/readme.md

 Serverless Basic Authentication (http basic auth)
 --------------------------------------------

 Sometimes you need to integrate your api with some outside system, and you are not capable of setting up custom headers with keys.
+Almost all systems support Basic Authentication out of the box though.
+Which is where this plugin comes in.

-That is where this plugin comes in.
-This will install a custom authenticator for your specified functions, and use the AWS Api Gateway API Keys (so no user management required), as http basic username and password.
+This plugin will install a custom authenticator for the functions you specify as being private, and use the API Keys (so no user management required) as http basic username and password.

 Installation
 ------------